USNS Mercy At-Sea Holiday Party

-U.S. Navy Sailors pose for a photo after participating in an ugly sweater contest aboard the flight deck of the hospital ship USNS Mercy (T-AH 19), anchored off Palau Dec.
-24, 2023 during Pacific Partnership 2024-1.
+U.S. Navy Sailors participate in an ugly sweater contest during a holiday party aboard the flight deck aboard the hospital ship USNS Mercy (T-AH 19), anchored off Palau during Pacific Partnership 2024-1 Dec.
+24, 2023.
 Now in its 19th iteration, Pacific Partnership is the largest annual multinational humanitarian assistance and disaster relief preparedness mission conducted in the Indo-Pacific.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Jacob Allison)

 |Date Taken: